kalebsampaco/cookiecutter-personal/{{ cookiecutter.project_slug }}/README.md

         │   ├── processed      <- The final, canonical data sets for modeling.
         │   └── raw            <- The original, immutable data dump.
         │
         ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), `-` delimited description, e.g.
         │                         `1.0-jvelezmagic-initial-data-exploration`.
-        │
+        ├── outputs          <- outputs of project,
+        ├── reports          <- reports of project,
+        ├── src          <- data source,
+        │                         the creator's initials, and a short │
         ├── .gitignore         <- Files to ignore by `git`.
         │